 A chevron may refer to any of the following:

-2. These markings are also referred to as a guillemet, angled quotes, fast forward, and rewind and are displayed as either " « " or " » ".
+2. These markings are also referred to as a guillemet, angled quotes, fast forward, and rewind, and display as either " « " or " » ".